hauke96/tiny-http-proxy/README.md

 ```
 git clone https://github.com/hauke96/tiny-http-proxy.git
 cd tiny-http-proxy
+mkdir cache
 go run *.go
 ```
 Of course you can also use the [ZIP-archive](https://github.com/hauke96/tiny-http-proxy/archive/master.zip) if you don't have git installed.

+Instead of `mkdir cache`, you have to make sure that the folder you'll configure later exists.

 # Configuration
 All the configuration is done in the `tiny.json` file.
 This is a simple JSON-file with some properties that should be set by you: